DAMO-YOLO vs. YOLOv7: A Detailed Technical Comparison

 Weaknesses:

-- Ecosystem: Lacks the extensive ecosystem, documentation, and ease-of-use features found in frameworks like Ultralytics YOLO.
+- Ecosystem Integration: May lack the comprehensive ecosystem, extensive documentation, and streamlined user experience found in frameworks like Ultralytics.

 Architecture and Key Features